Follow Sarah’s vegan journey through Amman as she embarked on a year-long exchange at the University of Jordan.

 There is a decent selection of starters, mains and desserts of the plant-based persuasion- I personally recommend the Koshary.
 As a vegan you are in safe hands at Wild Jordan and it can be a great help for the rest of your trip too.

-Check out our Ultimate Vegan Travel Guide for more advice on how to discover vegan food abroad
+Check out our vegan travel articles for more advice on how to discover vegan food abroad

 New Perspectives: Veganism in Amman